NCI-CGR/IlluminaSequencingAnalysis/Note/Meeting/04_05_2022_COVID_Meeting.md

 5) eventually loop in others to discuss the larger analytical plan post variant calling (including potential use for informing/improving imputation for some of our Hispanic GWAS efforts.

 ### For Question 1
+Question 1: Need to start addressing the WGS data that has been generated to date,

 #### 1: How many samples we alreay received